 Prepare for more traffic

 An essential part of growing your online business is not only making sure that your website is secure, but also ensuring it is ready to expand in terms of content, and equipped to receive higher volumes of traffic.
-You can best prepare for the growth of your business’s online presence by making use of a flexible web hosting package, like this one by 1&1, which offers unlimited webspace.
+You can best prepare for the growth of your business’s online presence by making use of a flexible web hosting package that offers unlimited web space.
 As for the burgeoning volume of traffic, a performance server ensures continued site functionality when running an online project with lots of data – such as multiple pages containing images – which is crucial to keeping visitors on your site.
 There are various server solutions available depending on the size and needs of your project.
 Some companies even allow you to upgrade or downgrade your server package at any time according to how your business evolves, or simply opt for temporary support – ideal for the initial growth phase.

 Have your growth team in place